miekg/pgo/README.md

 To use "pgo" your project MUST have:

 - A public SSH key (or keys) stored in a `ssh/` directory in your git repo.
-- A `docker-compose.yml` in the top-level of your git repo.
+- A `docker-compose.yml` (or any of the variants) in the top-level of your git repo.

 ## Quick Start